 Clause 13.1 deals with the division of furniture and other possessions in the home.
 Fill in the details of the division in schedule 2 by way of a comprehensive list.
 If one party has not yet moved all their agreed possessions out, then you will need to keep the second and third sentences of clause 13.1 about access – if not, delete them.

-Clauses 13.2 and 13.3 can be used to deal with any other assets, e.g. bank balances, vehicles and investments.
+You can use clauses 13.2 and 13.3 to deal with any other assets, e.g. bank balances, vehicles and investments.
 Clause 13.3 provides for the closing of joint bank accounts: you may need to check the timescale on line 2 with the bank and how quickly you can get a new account open if you need one.

-It also tries to ensure that one party does not do anything silly to clean out the account or make significant purchases shortly before this agreement is signed or before the account it closed.
+It also tries to ensure that one party does not do anything silly to clean out the account or make significant purchases shortly before this agreement is signed or before you close the account.
 The parties should check recent use of the account by an up-to-date statement and, if there is a significant imbalance in their use of it, they may wish to agree a different split of the balance other than “equally” as currently stated in clause 13.2.1.

 14. Credit and debit cards